-The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz sample rates.
+The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz rates.
 The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers or AGC that can provide up to 59.5-dB analog gain for low-level microphone inputs.
-The TLV320AlC3101 provides an extremely high range of programmability for both attack (8-1,408 ms) and for decay (0.05-22.4 seconds).
+The TLV320AlC3106 provides an extremely high range of programmability for both attack (8 ms-1,408 ms) and for decay (0.05 s-22.4 s).
 This extended AGC range allows the AGC to be tuned for many types of applications.

-For battery saving applications where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthrough mode.
-This mode significantly reduces power consumption, as most of the device is powered down during this passthrough operation.
+For battery saving applications where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthru mode.
+This mode significantly reduces power consumption, as most of the device is powered down during this pass through operation.

-The serial control bus supports the I2C protocol, whereas the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
-A highly programmable PLL is included for flexible clock generation and support for all standard audio rates from a wide range of available MCLKs, varying from 512 kHz to 50 MHz, with special attention paid to the most-popular cases of 12-MHz, 13-MHz, 16-MHz, 19.2-MHz, and 19.68-MHz system clocks.
+The serial control bus supports SPI or I2C protocols, while the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
+A highly programmable PLL is included for flexible clock generation and support for all standard audio rates from a wide range of available MCLKs, varying from 512 kHz to 50 MHz, with special attention paid to the most popular cases of 12-MHz, 13-MHz, 16-MHz, 19.2-MHz, and 19.68-MHz system clocks.

-The TLV320AlC3101 operates from an analog supply of 2.7 V-3.6 V, a digital core supply of 1.525 V-1.95 V, and a digital I/O supply of 1.1 V-3.6 V. The device is available in a 5-mm × 5-mm 32-pin QFN package.
+The TLV320AlC3106 operates from an analog supply of 2.7 V-3.6 V, a digital core supply of 1.65 V-1.95 V, and a digital I/O supply of 1.1 V-3.6 V. The device is available in the 5-mm × 5-mm, 80-ball MicroStar JuniorTM BGA package and a 7-mm × 7-mm, 48-lead QFN package.